nt to be

-This blog is not in any way a concise history but more of a potted and potentially flawed one.
+This blog is not in any way meant to be a concise history, it is more of a potted and potentially flawed one.
 It is only written so I can gather and put my thoughts in order.
 To clarify and put my support for the current Labour leadership into some kind of coherent sense.

 It has more to do with convincing myself that supporting Labour at this moment in time, is in fact, the only viable option for the working class.
 It also serves to reinforce my belief that a Labour Government on its own, working only through Parliament, is doomed to failure and there needs to be a real movement out with parliamentary politics to ensure that this current Labour party can achieve the change it has laid out in its manifesto.

 I begin with Keir Hardie’s book From Serfdom to Socialism.
 “Socialism is much more than either a political creed or an economic dogma.
 It presents to the modern world a new conception of society and a new basis upon which to build up the life of the individual and of the state.”

 He also mentions one of my political heroes, “as Kropotkin has shown, the weakest and most inoffensive of lower animals are able to hold their own against the strongest and most ferocious by congregating together in societies.”